Keira Nguyen

 AI-powered tools can evaluate patient data to predict the risk of heart attacks

 AI-powered medical imaging tools are being used to help the diagnostic process accurately and efficiently.
 These systems use advanced techniques such as machine learning, algorithms, and computer vision to analyze medical images.
-Clinicians and patients can now get benefits from these advanced technology:
+Clinicians and patients can now get benefits from these advanced technologies:

 Artificial intelligence (AI) significantly improves accuracy and precision in medical imaging.